-BRING OUR CHILDREN HOME!
+Children in Native BRING OUR CHILDREN HOME!
 Over half of Salt River children in foster care are placed outside of the Salt River Community.
 Become a Salt River Foster Parent and become part of the Solution!
 Are you interested in supporting your community by providing care for children in need?
-Contact the Salt River Social Services Foster Care Licensing Team to have.
+Contact the Salt River Social Services Foster Care Licensing Team to learn more about becoming a licensed foster parent!

-★Help Keep Native Children in Native Homes Register with link https://us06web.zoom.us/meeting/register/tZUud0 uvqz4vHNO9GZiaoA_TpucmYt8XfM_W "Listen to the wind, it talks.
-Listen to the silence, it speaks Listen to the heart, it knows.' learn more about becoming a licensed foster parent!
 Reach out today to schedule a one-hour information session.
 Our licensing specialist will provide you with an overview of the foster care process and will answer any questions you may Classes Begin February 2nd!